layervault/api/18_Files.md

 DO NOT ALTER ANY OF THESE PARAMETERS.
 If you do, the upload will fail.

 Once you have all of these parameters, include a parameter for "Content-Type" which matches the Content Type of the file you are trying to upload.
-Finally, include a ```file``` parameter that is a binary multi-part representation of your file you wish to upload, and make a ```POST``` request with all of these parameters to ```https://omnivore-scratch.s3.amazonaws.com```.
+Finally, include a ```file``` parameter that is a ```binary multi-part``` representation of your file you wish to upload, and make a ```POST``` request with all of these parameters to ```https://omnivore-scratch.s3.amazonaws.com```.
+Do not change, alter, or add anything to these parameters outlined as you will receive nasty XML error messages from Amazon S3.

 NB: Make sure the ```file``` parameter is the last in the above list of parameters - S3 ignores ```POST``` fields that come after the ```file``` parameter.